 Permit approvals processes (for example, work and building permits) tend to involve a less comprehensive review and approval process, typically a single agency, and have limited scope and review.
+As summarized in the flow chart (Figure 1), the permitting review and approvals process involves several agencies at the local, provincial and federal levels.

-Both types of administrative controls have the potential to play key roles in minimizing the disturbance of sediments within the St. Marys River AOC when in-water activities are being planned and implemented.
+Both types of administrative controls have the potential to play key roles in minimizing the disturbance of sediments within the St. Marys River AOC when in- water activities are being planned and implemented.